newamericafoundation/digi_survey_assure/docs/index.md

 - Aggregates: For survey groups with multiple surveys, allows you to visualize side-by-side comparisons of similar questions.
   - Example: you may have a quarterly employee survey whereby the questions don't change, in which case you could graph them side-by-side to compare and see trends.
-- Audit Layer: "Proof" layer with information on how the hash which was sent to the blockchain was calcuated.
+- Audit Layer: "Proof" layer with information on how the hash which was sent to the blockchain was calculated.
 - Data Source: A 3rd party survey provider platform.
   - Example: [Qualtrics](https://www.qualtrics.com/)
 - Survey Filter: a question on a survey that can be used to limit the applicable data set displayed on any chart.